Financial Aid Office

 According to the Bureau of Labor Statistics, "Education is essential in getting a high-paying job. … In fact, for all but one of the fifty highest paying occupations, a college degree or higher is the most significant source of education or training."
 (2)

 Yes.
-Numerous studies have proven that distance learners perform as well or better than their on-campus counterparts.
-In the book, The No Significant Difference Phenomenon, author Thomas L. Russell cites 355 research reports, papers and summaries that found no significant difference between online and in-class learning.
+Numerous studies have demonstrated that students pursuing online degrees perform as well or better than their on-campus counterparts.
+In the book, The No Significant Difference Phenomenon, author Thomas L. Russell cites 355 research reports, papers, and summaries that found no significant difference between online and in-class learning.
 Where a difference was identified, it generally favored the online student.
 (3)

-Many employers look very favorably on the fact that online students have the discipline to manage their own schedule and work simultaneously.
-Employers typically support online programs and their employees’ enrollment in Liberty University's programs.
-In addition, Liberty University has identified that its 8-week online format is the most effective vehicle for distance education.
+Many employers look very favorably on the fact that online students have the discipline to manage their schedule and work simultaneously.
+Employers typically support online programs and their employees’ enrollment in an online degree with Liberty University's online programs.
+Also, Liberty University has identified that its 8-week online format is the most effective vehicle for distance education

 Degree completion time greatly depends on the chosen program and the amount of transfer credit you may have.
 For undergraduate online degree programs, the more credits you transfer in, the faster you will complete your degree online.
 You may be able to earn credit for professional training, through the College Level Examination Program (CLEP), Institutional Challenge Examinations (ICE), or by utilizing credit from previous college courses, you have taken.
-For graduate and master’s programs, it depends on the program and the amount of time you have available to spend on your classes.
-Most undergraduate and graduate programs have a certain number of courses that must be completed through Liberty in order to graduate.
+For online graduate and master’s programs, it depends on the program and the amount of time you have available to spend on your classes.
+Most undergraduate and online graduate degree programs have a certain number of courses that must be completed through Liberty to graduate.
 Please contact our Admissions Department to learn more.

 The benefit of Liberty University Online is that it does not make a difference where you are located while completing an online degree program.
 Liberty’s online classes can be continued from anywhere in the world as long as you have access to the Internet and a computer that meets Liberty's technology requirements.